 Wearables (also referred to as wearable devices, wearable computers, or wearable electronics, @cciccek2015wearable) are defined as electronic devices that are either directly worn on the body or loosely attached to a person and integrated into clothing or accessories to serve as a convenient all-in-one solution [@godfrey2018z].
 Essentially, wearables are designed to be worn continuously by users, gathering data such as location, movements, and vital signs via wireless sensors enabling users to interact with these devices anytime and anywhere [@cheng2017underlying].

-Attempts to classify wearables reveal different approaches in the literature: The IDC (2017) for example divided wearables into six categories: basic wristbands (fitness bands), basic watches (hybrid watches as the evolution of fitness bands), smartwatches (advanced watches with for example integrated apps), clothing (e.g., step-counting shoes), earwear and others [@idc2017shipments].
+Attempts to classify wearables revealed different approaches in the literature: The IDC (2017) for example divided wearables into six categories: basic wristbands (fitness bands), basic watches (hybrid watches as the evolution of fitness bands), smartwatches (advanced watches with for example integrated apps), clothing (e.g., step-counting shoes), earwear and others [@idc2017shipments].
 In contrast, @cciccek2015wearable classified wearables into three categories (wearable health technologies, wearable textile technologies, and wearable consumer electronics) and stated that wearables must be characterized by attributes such as hands-free operatable, portable, useful, reliable, practical, multi-functional, mobile, socially acceptable, etc. (p.
 46).

 In the last decades, wearable technologies such as fitness trackers have become widely popular and accepted as a mass product by the population [@park2020user].
 Several factors contribute to the widespread acceptance of these devices: Wearable technologies such as fitness trackers excel at monitoring various aspects of physical activity, including HR measurements, distance traveled, steps taken, or calories burned.
 This data provides users with valuable insights into their daily activity and cardiovascular health levels in their natural everyday lives, supporting them in setting personalized fitness and health goals [@nuss2021effects] or providing information about stress levels [@hao2018chrv].
 Further advantages are the portable, non-invasive nature of these devices, the ease of use, and especially, the low costs compared to complex laboratory methods for determining vital parameters (e.g., HR, blood pressure, skin temperature, physical activity), @hajj2023].